Sitefinity/nextjs-samples/docs/CI-CD.md

 # Running in local development mode

-When developing you will need access to the WYSIWYG editor and the backend at the same time to drop your widgets and configure them.
-The 'development mode' enables this by using the 'http-proxy-middleware' package to proxy any CMS related requests to the CMS and allows the Renderer to handle only the frontend rendering of the pages.

 Running in dev mode **does not require installing additional software and works on any nodejs supported OS**.
 Follow these steps:

 ## Running under https